COVID-19 Implications for Outdoor Learning

 Learning outdoors has many educational and health benefits.
 During the pandemic, it also provides opportunities for ‘social distancing’ and fresh air, and so establishments should consider how they can maximise the amount of time that children and young people spend outdoors.

 In addition to using their own playgrounds and gardens, many schools routinely use outdoor areas adjacent to and nearby the school for educational activities, sometimes designated as a ‘Local Learning Area’.
-It should be possible to continue to use most venues that are in walking distance, within current limitations.
+It should be possible to continue to use many of these venues within current limitations, especially if they are within walking or cycling distance of the establishment.
 It might also be possible to negotiate temporary exclusive use of an outdoor area close to an establishment, with the landowner.

 There are many ideas and resources for activities available, for example: